sensecall/csc-swr-design-history/app/posts/interaction-design/2021-02-03-other-tool-ideas.md

 ---
 title: Exploring ideas for other tools
 description:
-date: 2021-01-25
+date: 2021-02-03
 ---

-Explorated some ideas for other tools that social workers might find useful, based on findings from past research and input from other members of the team.
+Explored some ideas for other tools that social workers might find useful, based on findings from past research and input from other members of the team.

 ### Ideas:
 -